Ohmaps: your image montage is a resistor network

 I’m nicknaming this resistor-network-as-rectangles picture an ohmap, as in ‘ohm-map’4.

-Note that you build your network from the bottom-up, since you need to know the aspect ratio (resistance) of sub-networks at the point you join them to other resistors or networks.
+Note that you need to build an ohmap from the bottom-up, since you need to know the aspect ratio (resistance) of sub-networks at the point you join them to other resistors or networks.

 The aspect ratio being the resistance applies to rectangles on the page at any level: from the rectangle encompassing the entire network down to single rectangles.